 - Other low-dimensional systems, including but not limited to quantum wells and quantum wires with emergent electronic properties;

 Although organic-based materials exhibiting emergent electronic properties are currently not represented in the EPiQS portfolio, we will consider compelling ideas in this area as well.
-EPiQS is primarily concerned with advancing fundamental understanding of emergent properties of quantum materials; therefore, ideas focused on devices and other near-term practical applications of materials will not receive high priority.
+EPiQS is primarily concerned with advancing the fundamental understanding of emergent properties of quantum materials; therefore, ideas that are focused on devices and other near-term practical applications of materials will receive low priority.

 Selection process and criteria

 The selection of flexible funding projects will have multiple stages.
-This call for ideas is the initial stage, whose goal is to collect brief descriptions of innovative project ideas from the broad scientific community.
-Ideas submitted through this application portal will be subjected to a double-blind peer review process, in which candidates’ identities will be concealed from the reviewers, and vice versa.
-At this stage we are focused on evaluation of the quality and potential impact of the ideas rather than the past record of the researchers and we are asking that proposers exclude information that would identify them in preparing their material for review.
-Up to 10 of the most highly ranked ideas will be selected for the pre-proposal stage.
-After another round of peer review, a small number of these pre-proposals will be selected for the final, full-proposal stage.
+This call for ideas is the initial stage, whose goal is to collect brief descriptions of innovative projects.
+The ideas submitted through this application portal will be subjected to a dual-anonymous peer review process, in which candidates’ identities will be concealed from the reviewers, and vice versa.
+At this stage we are focused on evaluation of the quality and potential impact of the ideas rather than the applicants' track record.
+About twenty highest-ranked ideas will be selected for the pre-proposal stage.
+After another round of peer review, a small number of the pre-proposals will be selected for the final, full-proposal stage.
 The full proposals will be reviewed by an expert panel.
 As the final stage of the panel review, the identities of finalists will be revealed to the panelists, such that they can verify the applicants' ability to carry forth the proposed projects.

 The ideas will be selected for the next stage in the selection process based on the following main criteria:

 - The potential of the proposed experimental instrumentation to enable novel or superior approaches to probing the fundamental properties of quantum materials and/or to the synthesis of novel quantum materials (equipment grant ideas);